Bobcycle/Blog/_posts/2021-01-30-liquidity-crisis-due-to-gamestonk.md

 title: Liquidity crisis due to Gamestonk
 ---

 I wasn't quite sure what to think when the brokers stopped allowing buy orders and only sell orders on Thursday the 28th of January.
-Well... we could've had a very bad day.
+Well... we could've had a bad day.

 The bottom line is, if the share price of Gamestop is sent to mars, it would cause a meltdown throughout the board where even the custodian may have to raise capital.